CarolineDelva/ETL-Team-Project/README.md

 ## Project Description
 In this project, the data was collected from Kaggle, UK Office for National Statistics and US Census Bureau as CSVs, cleaned and loaded it to Postgres.

-Our hope is to compare and contrast baby name popularity by gender and comparing across the US and UK.
-We will also look at how baby names trend over time.

-EXTRACT
+### EXTRACT
-We pulled data from UK Office for National Statistics and US Census Bureau in CSV files.
+The data was pulled from UK Office for National Statistics and US Census Bureau in CSV files.

-TRANSFORM:
+### TRANSFORM:
 Cleaning UK Girls & Boys DataSets
 -Imported the data sets as CSV
 - Created a dataframe